Toddlers, Tantrums, and Time-Ins, Oh My!

 Here are our Calm-Me-Jars~

-We experimented with the original mind jar ideas and came up with these.
 They are made from the little round plastic Coke bottles sold around Christmas time.
-I like them because, first, they aren’t glass (who really wants to hand an upset toddler a glass anything?) and, second, they are perfect for small hands to shake and manhandle to their heart’s content.
+(Other times of the year you can get Aquapod water bottles which are similar.)
+I like them because, first, they aren’t glass (who really wants to hand an upset toddler or preschooler a glass anything?!?) and, second, they are perfect for small hands to shake and manhandle to their heart’s content.

 Glitter glue gel didn’t work at all because it stayed all clumped up.
 Just basic craft glitter glue from the Dollar Tree worked really well, though.
 Cold water kept the glue clumpy, too, so lukewarm tap water is the best bet.
 I used colored glitter glue with a tiny drop of food coloring in the colored Calm-Me-Jars, and just silver glitter glue with the clear one.
 I also added actual glitter to each jar because the glitter in the glue was itsy bitsy.
 The combination of the two types of glitter really turned out pretty.
 Add about one ounce of glitter glue in each bottle and then as much glitter as you like and a tiny bit of food coloring if you want to make the colors deeper.